Documentation Index

 AES67 An AES standard that defines an audio over IP protocol.

-A/85 also ATSC A/85 standard.
+A/85 also ATSC A/85.
+This is a standard of the ATSC.
 These rules, which required commercials to match the average volume of surrounding programming, officially went into effect on December 13, 2011.
 ATSC 1 TV stations were required to comply the A/85 technical regulations one year later, on December 13, 2012.

 AMWA Advance Media Workflow Association.
 An industry association behind NMOS and AAF specifications.
 See NMOS